BaptisteRoseau/BestPractices/topics/code.md

 However, don't fall into the mistake of making too many small functions.
 It reduces readability because it requires too much back and forth between functions implementations.

 In general, use 2 levels of abstractions for functions or methods, 3 in some cases.
-If using more then then the module or the class could be refactored into smaller classes or modules.
+If using more then the module or the class could be refactored into smaller classes or modules.

 In general, avoid having functions longer that what can fit in your IDE vertical space.
 And don't reduce the zoom to bypass this rule.

-Another exception of this rule is when a very high level of optimization is required for a specific function.
+Another exception to this rule is when a very high level of optimization is required for a specific function.

-### TODO_CODE - Use Affirmative In Conditional Statements
+### CODW004 - Use Affirmative In Conditional Statements

 DO: